 Almost 200 people are killed in these incidents, while another 1,675 victims are hurt in drunk driving accidents.
 In other words, more than 63% of DUI collisions lead to death or injuries to at least one person.

-Victims and their families do have legal rights under state traffic crash laws, but you may not know how to enforce them without a legal background.
-Fortunately, you can trust a Tulsa, OK, drunk driving accidents attorney to pursue your remedies and obtain the compensation you deserve.
+Victims have legal rights under state traffic crash laws, but you may not know how to enforce them without a legal background.
+Fortunately, you can trust a Tulsa, OK, drunk driving accident attorney to pursue your remedies and obtain the compensation you deserve.
 It is also helpful to understand some basics on how to sue for damages caused by a drunk driver.

 Understanding Liability in a DUI Crash Claim

 Most auto collisions are the result of driver negligence, which means more than mere carelessness in a legal context.
-You must prove that the at-fault motorist did not exercise reasonable care while driving, and this misconduct was the direct cause of the accident.
-Few would argue that consuming alcohol before getting behind the wheel of a vehicle is certainly a failure to exercise reasonable care.
+You must prove that the at-fault motorist did not exercise reasonable care while driving and that this misconduct was the direct cause of the accident.

 How to Sue for Damages Caused by a Drunk Driver